davidnwobi/PotentialFlow/README.md

 This is the bare minimum to get this working.

 ### Source Panel Method
 The elementary flow used is a source.
-THe airfoil is modelled as a collection of source panels whose strengths are constant along the panel but vary from panel to panel.
+The airfoil is modelled as a collection of source panels whose strengths are constant along the panel but vary from panel to panel.
 Only the first boundary condition can be solved since there is no circulation.
+V<sub>n,j</sub> = 0 is the equation solved for all panels.

 ```python
 from src.source_panel_methods_funcs import run_source_panel_method